-I saw things differently, but, it didn’t make me wrong.
+I saw things differently, but that didn’t make my point of view wrong.
 The horrible answer was to divorce and move on.
 It broke our hearts and the kids’.
-But, it was something I had to do in order to be my authentic self.
+But it was something I had to do in order to be my authentic self.
 We were just too different.

 After a few years, I found myself binging maybe once a year.
 During this time, my weight would go up and down, but only by 10 pounds or so.
 I do love to eat.

 Somewhere around age 55, I sat down and decided that I needed to work on this.
 I needed to make sure I don’t do it again.
 I’d been very lucky that my body was not messed up from what I had done, and I wanted to continue to live healthier.

 It’s funny how you really do get smarter as you get older; you see things differently and you really realize what is important.